chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The test likely used an intention name or caret position that does not match where UnwrapToExpectedTypeIntention is offered.", "PROJECT NOTE": "In this repo, doIntentionTest expects the caret on the wrapper call or its single argument, and the intention text must match the action’s presentation used in UnwrapBasicTest.", "NEW INSTRUCTION": "WHEN intention test cannot find action THEN place caret on wrapper call/arg and use exact intention text"
 }

+[2025-12-08 22:46] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid context",
+    "TOOL": "-",
+    "ERROR": "PSI write during preview triggered cancellation handler failure", "ROOT CAUSE": "CustomTypeGenerator.insertClass performed a real PSI modification during intention preview, causing documentChanged and BackgroundHighlighter cancellation to throw.", "PROJECT NOTE": "Ensure all PSI edits in IntroduceCustomTypeFromStdlibIntention preview path run inside IntentionPreviewUtils.write and operate on the preview PSI, not the live document.", "NEW INSTRUCTION": "WHEN generating intention preview THEN perform all PSI edits inside IntentionPreviewUtils.write" }

+[2025-12-08 22:47] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid context",
+    "TOOL": "-",
+    "ERROR": "PSI edits in preview triggered BackgroundHighlighter cancellation crash", "ROOT CAUSE": "Side-effectful operations ran during intention preview, causing document change cancellations to propagate.", "PROJECT NOTE": "In CustomTypeApplier.apply, guard non-essential actions (rename, project-wide rewrites/imports) with isPreview or IntentionPreviewUtils.isIntentionPreviewActive() so only preview PSI edits occur inside IntentionPreviewUtils.write.", "NEW INSTRUCTION": "WHEN IntentionPreviewUtils.isIntentionPreviewActive() THEN modify only preview PSI and skip side effects"
+}

+[2025-12-08 22:52] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "run_test",
+    "ERROR": "Missing j.u.l LogManager test-log.properties during IDE tests", "ROOT CAUSE": "The IntelliJ test harness expects a logging config file that is absent in the Gradle cache, causing the test run to error out.", "PROJECT NOTE": "This is an IntelliJ Platform plugin project; run tests from the project root via Gradle so the IntelliJ test framework and logging are initialized correctly.", "NEW INSTRUCTION": "WHEN run_test logs 'test-log.properties does not exist' THEN run './gradlew cleanTest test --info' from project root"
+}

+[2025-12-08 22:56] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "run_test",
+    "ERROR": "Build failed; missing IDE test LogManager config", "ROOT CAUSE": "IDE plugin tests were launched without the full Gradle test harness, so required test-log.properties and runtime setup were missing.", "PROJECT NOTE": "Run tests via the project root Gradle test tasks (or specify a test class name) so the IntelliJ test environment and logging properties are configured.", "NEW INSTRUCTION": "WHEN running tests for this project THEN execute Gradle test from project root without a path" }